Verifying right of ownership restrictions and consulting the Online Land Register

 - ''The property is located in an agricultural zone.

 Restrictions have a major impact and real estate brokers must take these into account to inform the parties.
 For instance, in the example where a property is located in an agricultural zone, the seller must obtain the Commission de protection du territoire agricole’s authorization before alienating all or a portion of the immovable sold.
-He must find out how long it takes to get this authorization from the Commission, complete the Declarations by the seller form and attach it to the promise to purchase and add the following statement under clause 12.1: “Notwithstanding the provisions of clause 10.3, the immovable is sold subject to restrictions set out in clause 2.6 of the DS form attached hereto.”
+He must find out how long it takes to get this authorization from the Commission, complete the Declarations by the seller form and attach it to the promise to purchase and add the following statement under clause 12.1: “Notwithstanding the provisions of clause 10.3, the immovable is sold subject to restrictions set out in clause D2.8 (or D2.9, as the case may be) of the DS form attached hereto.”
 Remember also that the information regarding restrictions must appear not only on the Declarations by the seller form and the promise to purchase, but also on the immovable’s detailed description sheet.